iamnaran/iamnaran.github.io/content/posts/multiple-backstack-navigattion.md

 # Step 1 — Create a AuthNavGraph.kt

-It is our first navigation graph.
-It will consist all the navigation before the authentication like, LoginScreen Steps, Registration Steps, Forgot password, etc.
+This is our initial navigation graph, encompassing all the steps before authentication, such as LoginScreen, Registration Steps, Forgot Password, and more.

 ```
 fun NavGraphBuilder.authNavGraph(navController: NavHostController) {